Chicrala/pydave4vm/README.rst

    :target: https://travis-ci.org/borntyping/cookiecutter-pypackage-minimal
    :alt: Latest Travis CI build status

-An attempt to make a working version in python of the dave4vm software that was originally written in IDL.

-This work is an attempt to reproduce the differential affine velocity estimator for vector magnetograms (DAVE4VM) developed by dr. P.W.
+This work reproduces the differential affine velocity estimator for vector magnetograms (DAVE4VM) developed by dr. P.W.
 Shuck.
 At first this work was published in The Astrophysical Journal 683:1134Y1152, 2008 August 20 - TRACKING VECTOR MAGNETOGRAMS WITH THE MAGNETIC INDUCTION EQUATION - P.W.
 Shuck.

-At first, it would be ideal to translate the algorithm as close as possible from IDL to python which is what this first version (2018-02-12) aims to do.
-Once the results are considered reliable, the main objective will be to optimize the code and also make it more user friendly.
+Essentially it is a working version in python of dave4vm that was originally written in IDL.

 The goal of this work is not only to re-design an existing tool to better suit the needs of my current work but also to ultimately deliver a tool that can be used by the solar physics community for free.